Department of Music

 The Department of Music offers two degree programs: the Bachelor of Arts in Music and the Bachelor of Music.
-Students in the Bachelor of Music program select either a performance concentration or music education concentration, or both.
+Students in the Bachelor of Music select either a performance emphasis or music education emphasis, or both.
 In addition, students in the Bachelor of Music may select to also have a jazz emphasis.

-The Bachelor of Music with a music education concentration is a four-year program that provides initial training for a career in teaching music.
-This professional music degree is followed by a one-year Master of Arts in Teaching program which completes the requirements for the initial teaching certificate in music K-12.
-Contact the College of Education for more information.
+The Bachelor of Music with a music education emphasis is a four-year program that provides initial training for a career in teaching music.
+For options regarding current statewide programs that lead to final teacher certification, students should contact the Department of Music for more information.